cyberway/cyberway.documentation/users/glossary.md

 Wallets are clients that store keys that may or may not be associated with the permissions of one or more accounts.
 Ideally a wallet has a locked (encrypted) and unlocked (decrypted) state that is protected by a high entropy password.

 ---

-### Validator
-A blockchain user who checks transactions for validity and signs them.
-Using its (leased) equipment, it ensures the functioning of the Nodes of the network, creates and signs new blocks, ensuring the safety of the network.

----

-### Validator Schedule
-The list of validators who currently have the possibility of being selected to produce the next block.
-This list changes with every new block.

----